axibase/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 [![](images/button-new.png)](https://trends.axibase.com/2a9d8451#fullscreen)

 *Fig 3.* Series of dramatically different orders of magnitude may be shown on the same visualization using an `axis` setting.
 See the [Configuration](#configuration) section of this article for detailed configuration information.

+Annual average percent change in both GDP and unemployment is the dominant line in the above visualization.
+Using the two-argument `avg()` function, a series may be averaged according to a user-specified period of time.
+Because unemployment data is monthly, it has been averaged by month, quarter, half year, and year.
+Because GDP data is quarterly, it has been average by quarter, half year, and year.